-- 2.63 There may be occasion when additional funding is made available to institutions such as the UK Government or the OfS.
+- 2.63 There may be occasion when additional funding is made available to institutions such as from the UK Government or the Office for Students (OfS).
 This funding, while not being limited to use within the Support Funds provided by Institutions, can be used to supplement support already provided, or to work alongside already available funding.
 Examples of how this could be used are:

 - Laptop Grants

 - Digital Poverty grants

 - Food Vouchers

 - Assumed Income offsets